nickbruggen90/LabsVol8021Q/Project 1.0: pfSense + NetOps Foundation/ubuntu_configuration_setup.md

 ```
 2. Once it boots up and you reach `Network Configurations`:
 ```
+a.
 You will choose an IP within the subnet of the VMNet1 NIC.
-In this instance it will be 192.168.83.2/28) The gateway will be the IP of the VLANs default gateway - 192.168.83.1 8.8.8.8 will be the DNS server for this lab
+In this instance it will be 192.168.83.2/28)
+b.
+The gateway will be the IP of the VLANs default gateway - 192.168.83.1
+c.
+8.8.8.8 will be the DNS server for this lab
 ```
 To populate the IP's of the Ubuntu Server, you may need to install net-tools:
 ```